aditya-raju/website/README.md

 ## Connect with Aditya Raju
 Hi, my name is Aditya.
-I’m here to connect with individuals, to collaborate and to share the work that I’m or have been been a part of.
+I’m here to connect with individuals, to collaborate and to share the work that I am or have been a part of.

 Welcome to my abode on the internet.
-You will find all the updated information related to connecting with me, collaborating with me, and the details related to my work here.
+You will find all the updated information related to connecting or collaborating with me as well as all the details related to my work here.
 Welcome home. :)

-Last Updated: 31st October 2022
+Last Updated: 3rd November 2022

 - - -